Learn how to create a non-toxic bedroom by purifying the air and buying safer products.

 - For accident protection, look for safe mattress covers made from polyurethane laminate (PUL) fabric or polyethylene instead of PVC or vinyl

-Tip: If a new mattress is not in your future, consider a natural wool, latex or cotton mattress topper instead.
+Tip: If a new mattress is not in your future, consider putting a natural wool, latex or cotton mattress topper on top of your old mattress instead.

 RELATED: Affordable Non-Toxic Mattresses